TomWhitwell/RadioMusic/README.md

 ####Progress

+May 2016
+- Merged Jouni's latest changes into the main branch
+- New Beta versions in the Collateral/Hex Files folder: Crossfade and a new Bank Change interface
+- If you're developing firmware yourself, make sure you read the 'Edited Teensy Files' section, because this has changed significantly

 March 2016
 - Updated firmware Beta produced by Jouni Stenroos, fixing several long-term issues including file count limit, hot swapping and resets.